-This year, the Engineering Department assisted in making significant improvements to our community's infrastructure.
+This year, the Engineering Department made significant improvements to our community's infrastructure.
 Veteran's Drive was reconstructed, replacing 0.55 miles of asphalt, curbs, sidewalks, ramps, and water mains.
 Additionally, multiple neighborhood streets were repaved, enhancing safety and accessibility.